sakaiproject/sakai/basiclti/docs/IMS_RI.md

     Leave Checked: Send Names, Send Email, All four services,
     Un-Check: Allow the tool to be launched as a link
-    Check: Allow tool to configure and Allow use in rich text editor Don't check any pther placements
+    Check: Allow tool to configure and Allow use in rich text editor Don't check any other placements

 Save the Tool.

 Testing Deep Link Launch
 ------------------------

-Back in Lessons, use Add Content -> Add
+Back in Lessons, use Add Content -> Add Learning App

 You should see the Reference Implementation tool you just edited in Sakai - choose it.
 It should launch in a modal.
 If there are debug buttons - just continue.